pink flowers with white background

-You may be going through something right now that feels too difficult to handle on your own, or perhaps you feel stuck and don’t know how to move forward.
+Perhaps you’re going through something that feels too difficult to handle on your own, or maybe you feel stuck and unsure of how to move forward.
+This is a safe, welcoming space where you can share your thoughts and feelings with someone who has experience supporting people through such moments.

 When Should You Consider Psychotherapy?